hoardinghopes/embodying-buber/src/posts/post-3.md

 I'm not doing this, but it's happening.
 I'm just stepping forwards, trying to observe this rising tide of activity.
 I am feeling very uneasy.

 > I step into the wall.
-The touch of my knee against explodes a billion reactions across my body as if I've been hit.
+The touch of my knee against it explodes a billion reactions across my body as if I've been hit.
 I jerk back and open my eyes.

 Wow.
 Let's do it again.